MicrosoftDocs/SupportArticles-docs/support/sql/releases/sqlserver-2022/database-accessibility-issues-high-volume-customer-workloads.md

 ## Symptoms

 High-volume customer workloads that use [Extensible Key Management (EKM)](/sql/relational-databases/security/encryption/extensible-key-management-ekm) may experience intermittent database accessibility issues.
 These accessibility issues are caused by the frequent creation or rotation of the virtual log file (VLF) that requires access to Azure Key Vault (AKV).
-If AKV or supporting services (such as Azure Active Directory (Azure AD)) aren't accessible during this creation or rotation, you can't perform the creation of the VLF.
-Additionally, it causes a database accessibility issue.
+If AKV or supporting services such as Azure Active Directory (Azure AD) aren't accessible during this creation or rotation, you can't perform the creation of the VLF.
+Additionally, it can cause database accessibility issues.

-VLFs can be created frequently when the transaction log files are small or the automatic growth (autogrow) increment of the transaction log is small, instead of large enough to stay ahead of the needs of the workload transaction.
+VLFs can be created frequently when the transaction log files are small, or the automatic growth (autogrow) increment of the transaction log is small, instead of large enough to exceed the needs of the workload transactions.
 For more information, see [Manage the size of the transaction log file](/sql/relational-databases/logs/manage-the-size-of-the-transaction-log-file).

-And you can monitor the size and the creation frequency of VLFs by using [sys.dm_db_log_info](/sql/relational-databases/system-dynamic-management-views/sys-dm-db-log-info-transact-sql).
+You can monitor the size and the creation frequency of VLFs by using [sys.dm_db_log_info](/sql/relational-databases/system-dynamic-management-views/sys-dm-db-log-info-transact-sql).

 ## Resolution